-The Cape Fear Arch (CFA) is a region distinguished by unusual geology and the greatest biological diversity along the Atlantic Coast north of Florida.
-It is located between Cape Lookout in North Carolina and Cape Romain in South Carolina, and extends inland beyond Fayetteville to the Sandhills Region of the Carolinas.
+The Cape Fear Arch (CFA) is a region of unusual geology located between Cape Lookout in North Carolina and Cape Romain in South Carolina, extending inland beyond Fayetteville to the Sandhills Region of the Carolinas.

-The Cape Fear Arch is a little higher in elevation than areas near the coast to the north and south, and has been above sea level for a longer period of time, even standing as a peninsula at certain times when the rest of the coastal plain was submerged.
+The Cape Fear Arch is slightly higher in elevation than areas near the coast to the north and south, thus keeping it above sea level for a longer period of time, even as a peninsula when the rest of the coastal plain was submerged.

 - The mission of the CFACC is to develop and implement a community conservation vision to build awareness, protection and stewardship of the region’s important natural resources -